AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/Introduction/Quick start.md

     < EagleId: 2a7b771b15634428415537484e
     ```

--   Publish all scripts in the test environment to the production environment.
+-   Publish all scripts from the staging environment to the production environment.

     ```
     $./es.py action=push_product_env domain=<your domain>